Some generic truths about supplements

 What is an ergogenic aid?

 An ergogenic aid is a substance that may enhance your performance.
-This can range from caffeine and sports drinks to illegal substances.
 At the moment there are only a handful of supplements with an adequate level of support by quality research, that may directly improve performance and are not listed as doping.
 We enlisted and explained some of them.

 Caffeine is useful for endurance sports as well as supramaximal and/or repeated sprint tasks.
 It reduces the perception of exertion and improves vigilance and alertness.
 It can promote fat oxidation and temporarily increase energy expenditure.